Sakurann/connect/openid-connect-claims-aggregation/openid-connect-claims-aggregation-1_0.md

 ## Registration Phase

-Before starting to make requests to a IA, the IW MUST register itself to the IA.
+Before starting to make requests to a IA, the IdA MUST register itself to the IA.
 The registration SHOULD be performed via Dynamic Registration, as described in OpenID Connect Dynamic Client Registration 1.0.